eformat/rainforest-docs/1-the-rise-of-the-cluster/1-tooling-installation.md

 ### SNO for 100

 My favourite development environment has become SNO on SPOT in AWS.
-With this setup, if you choose your region and zones wisely, i can have pretty much an environment running all day without interruption.
+With this setup, if you choose your region and zones wisely, you can have an environment running all day without interruption.

 For me that is *Ohio* !
-To get a 16 core, 64 GB machine for less than $4 a day i use the following to install the cluster.
+To get a 16 core, 64 GB machine for less than $4 a day i use the following config to [install the cluster.](https://github.com/eformat/sno-for-100)

 ```bash
 export AWS_PROFILE=rhpds